Sunspot simulations with MURaM -- I. Parameter study using potential field initial conditions: Results

-In simulation \textquotesingle{}160\_opp000ho\textquotesingle{}, for which the data is evaluated 3.5h later than in most other simulations, flux emergence is tailing off.
-In the simulation with a closed bottom boundary inside the magnetic trunk (\textquotesingle{}160\_opp000b\textquotesingle{}), only little flux emergence is observed.
+In simulation `160\_opp000ho', for which the data were evaluated 3.5h later than in most other simulations, the flux emergence appears to be tailing off.
+In the simulation with a closed bottom boundary inside the magnetic trunk (`160\_opp000b'), only slight flux emergence is observed.

-\section{Summary and Conclusion}
+\section{Summary and conclusion}